 - 1/2 teaspoon cinnamon

-Cut sweet potatoes in halt length wise and place in 13x9 inch baking dish
+- Cut sweet potatoes in half lengthwise and place in 13x9 inch baking dish.

-In a small mixing bowl, add all ingredients for the filling and mix well.
+- In a small mixing bowl, add all ingredients for the topping and mix well.
 Set aside.

-When sweet potatoes are cool to handle, scoop out insides with spoon and place in medium sized mixing bowl.
+- When sweet potatoes are cool to handle, scoop out insides with spoon and place in a medium-sized mixing bowl.
 Add all ingredients for filling and use a potato masher to combine all the ingredients.